KareemGhedan/MSD-AutoRef-2023/README.md

   Some of the people that you can get in touch with:<br />
   Tech United Website: https://www.techunited.nl/en/<br />
   Tech United (Techunited@tue.nl)<br />
-  René van de Molengraft - Project Sponsor and Technical Consultant (M.J.G.v.d.Molengraft@tue.nl)<br />
+  René van de Molengraft (M.J.G.v.d.Molengraft@tue.nl) - Project Sponsor and Technical Consultant <br />
   Ruben Beumer (r.m.beumer@tue.nl) <br />
   Sander Doodeman (s.doodeman@student.tue.nl) - Ball tracking for OptiTrack <br />
 - Ask for permission for using the surveillance cameras at the Robotics Lab.